-Inventories for resale represent natural gas inventories and land held for resale, which are stated at the lower of weighted average cost and net realizable value.
-Costs with respect to land held for resale include amounts for improvements to prepare the land for sale or servicing.
+Inventories for resale represent natural gas inventories which are stated at the lower of weighted average cost and net realizable value.
+Land held for resale is recorded at cost which includes amounts to prepare the land for sale or servicing.